tiggerbiggo/Prima/README.md

+# WARNING

+Do not run save files from other users.
+In the slim case that anyone is still using this or comes across this repo, only load save files from the Tutorials folder and from sources you COMPLETELY trust.

+I made this repo when I had no idea what I was doing, and save files perform raw object deserialization.
+Save files are therefore a trivial vector for viruses.
+Yeah, who's gonna get a virus from this obscure project, but I don't wanna mess up anyone's day by accident and I have no idea who is watching :3

 # Prima
-Prima is a suite of software tools for generating animated images.
+Prima is a very old, very broken, very insecure suite of software tools for generating animated images.
 The library follows a "node-based" approach to rendering, much like many shader libraries, but is designed for creating visually interesting images, rather than textures for 3D rendering.

-## Current Development Status
-Prima is currently in (semi) active development, and new features are being added (non)constantly to both the backend library, and the GUI.
-I am looking for collaborators to help me improve the User Interface, details can be found in CONTRIBUTING.MD in the root of the repo.

-## Feature Roadmap
-* Fix GUI issues, including visual bugs and interface layout (which is currently awful)
-* Add new nodes to allow for more combinations of images
-* Fully document all code, including proper javadoc for all methods / fields